Henry Williams (missionary): Translation of the Bible and dictionary making

 The first book published in the Māori language was A Korao no New Zealand!
 The New Zealanders First Book!, published by Thomas Kendall in 1815.
 In 1817 Tītore and Tui (also known as Tuhi or Tupaea (1797?–1824)) sailed to England.
 They visited Professor Samuel Lee at Cambridge University and assisted him in the preparation of a grammar and vocabulary of Māori.
 Kendall travelled to London in 1820 with Hongi Hika and Waikato (a lower ranking Ngāpuhi chief) during which time work was done with Professor Samuel Lee, which resulted in the First Grammar and Vocabulary of the New Zealand Language (1820).
 The CMS missionaries did not have a high regard for this book.
 Williams organised the CMS missionaries into a systematic study of the language and soon started translating the Bible into Māori.
 After 1826 William Williams became involved in the translation of the Bible and other Christian literature, with Henry Williams devoting more time to his efforts to establish CMS missions in the Waikato, Rotorua and Bay of Plenty.

 In July 1827 William Colenso printed the first Māori Bible, comprising three chapters of Genesis, the 20th chapter of Exodus, the first chapter of the Gospel of St John, 30 verses of the fifth chapter of the Gospel of St Matthew, the Lord's Prayer and some hymns.
 It was the first book printed in New Zealand and his 1837 Māori New Testament was the first indigenous language translation of the Bible published in the southern hemisphere.
-By 1830 the CMS missionaries had revised the orthography for writing the Māori; for example, 'Kiddeekiddee' became, what is the modern spelling, 'Kerikeri'.
+By 1830 the CMS missionaries had revised the orthography for writing the Māori language; for example, 'Kiddeekiddee' became, what is the modern spelling, 'Kerikeri'.

 After 1844, Robert Maunsell worked with William Williams on the translation of the Bible.
 William Williams concentrated on the New Testament; Maunsell worked on the Old Testament, portions of which were published in 1827, 1833 and 1840 with the full translation completed in 1857.
 William Gilbert Puckey also collaborating with William Williams on the translation of the New Testament, which was published in 1837 and its revision in 1844.
 William Williams published the Dictionary of the New Zealand Language and a Concise Grammar in 1844.